vamsikrishna9640/reddit-clone/README.md

 - kubectl
 - Git

-You can install Prerequisites by doing this steps. [click here & complete all steps one by one]().

 ## Installation
 Follow these steps to install and run the Reddit clone app on your local machine: